joaoflf/galois/README.md

     * Implemented a rudimentary parser based on regexes because the focus of the project is data management.
 In the future could use a context-free grammar parser like Bison
 * Implement the AST executor ✅
 * Perform some load benchmarks ✅
-* Implement custom storage engine based on LSMTrees 🔁
-* Implement a rough version of the Avro binary encoding 📥
-* Have Galois use this Avro encoding 📥